What is Linux and its Function?

 Mainframes and Servers

 Thanks to the open-source license, Linux is freely available to everyone.
+We hope that this blog post was able to answer the question what is Linux used for?
 Both businesses and individuals choose Linux because it is reliable, flexible, and supported by a huge community of users and large organizations such as Red Hat.
 An open-source web server software called "Apache" is currently used to manage almost 60% of the websites on the Internet, and it usually runs on Linux systems.
 Also, Linux is ideal for storing large datasets of data because it is reliable, safe, and durable.
 Many tens, hundreds, or even thousands of Linux systems are used to perform some specific operations, such as weather prediction, mechanics modelling, and digital design production.